 You’ve likely heard the adage ‘content is king.’
-While this is true, remarkable content is essential; it’s equally important to make sure you focus on the right content.
-One of the biggest mistakes webinar hosts make is focusing too much on closing a sale, and not enough on their content.
+While this is true, remarkable content is essential; focusing on the right content is equally important.
+One of the biggest mistakes webinar hosts make is focusing too much on closing a sale and not enough on their content.

 Don’t get me wrong, that moment of a sale is necessary.
-You’re likely not paying for people to watch your webinar for free for no reason!
-However, sacrificing your content’s quality will undermine your credibility when you start talking about your products or services.
+You’re likely not paying for people to watch your free webinar for no reason!
+However, sacrificing your content’s quality will undermine your credibility when discussing your products or services.

 There are a few key areas you should evaluate your content by:

 And, it’s crucial to keep your audience in mind.
 Are they expecting a more formal business presentation?
 Or something more casual?
-Keep your audience in mind and tailor your presentation’s visuals to make sure it’ll resonate with them.
+Keep your audience in mind and tailor your presentation’s visuals to ensure it’ll resonate with them.

 Second, one of the most effective ways to connect with your audience, hold their attention, and make sure they actually take away something memorable from your webinar is storytelling.
 Storytelling is an art.
 And when done well, your potential leads will have an easier time remembering your presentation’s critical parts when intertwined with a memorable story.

 Storytelling can help you relay your content clearly and accurately.
-If you’re unsure where to start, reach out to a skilled copywriter or producer to help you write engaging, relevant stories or polish what you already have.
+If you’re unsure where to start, contact a skilled copywriter or producer to help you write engaging, relevant stories or polish what you already have.

-Lastly, we recommend waiting until the very end to talk about your product.
+We also recommend waiting until the very end to talk about your product.
 If you start selling hard and fast in the beginning, chances are your audience will be turned off.
 No one likes being sold to.
-Leaving your product until the last, after providing valuable and helpful content, will help you come across as trying to help them find a solution – rather than trying to meet your sales quota.
+Leaving your product until the last, after providing valuable and helpful content, will help you come across as trying to help them find a solution – rather than trying to meet your sales quota!

 2. Set Up Your Sound Correctly

-In the same way that ensuring your presentation is visually and aesthetically pleasing, ensuring your webinar’s sound is correctly set up is one of the most quintessential factors in hosting a successful webinar.
+In the same way that ensuring your presentation is visually and aesthetically pleasing, ensuring your webinar’s sound is correctly set up is one of the quintessential factors in hosting webinars successfully.

-If there’s lag, an echo, or volume issues, chances are your listeners are going to check out pretty quickly.
+If there’s lag, an echo, or volume issues, chances are your listeners will check out pretty quickly.

-To avoid any technical problems, make sure you select the right location for your webinar.
-Test out a few rooms in your office or home to make sure it’s soundproof and ensure that your internet connection remains strong.
+To avoid technical problems, select the right location for your webinar.
+Test out a few rooms in your office or home to ensure it’s soundproof and your internet connection remains strong.

 Keep in mind that some technical problems are unavoidable.
-You can practice and ensure everything is set up correctly, but, sometimes issues still occur.
-While you’re hosting a webinar, your focus will be (and should be!) entirely on hosting, not fixing any technical problems.
-Having a technical assistant to take care of these problems for you while you’re hosting can take the pressure off, and make sure that any issues that arise are dealt with promptly.
+You can practice and ensure everything is set up correctly, but sometimes issues still occur.
+While hosting a webinar, your focus will be (and should be!) entirely on hosting, not fixing any technical problems.
+Having a technical assistant to take care of these problems while you’re hosting can take the pressure off and ensure that any issues that arise are dealt with promptly.